Welcome to CSEA Council 400’s Webpage

 - Increased oversight of pension fund investments and retiree representation on the IAC (2000)

-- CSEA retiree seated on the Investment Advisory Committee that oversees the State employee retirement pension funds
+- CSEA retiree seat on the Investment Advisory Committee that oversees the State employee retirement pension funds

 - Worked to equalize prescription drug co-pays for retirees and actives residing out of Connecticut and on Medicare (2008)